syed-masoom/Complete-Data-Analysis-Project/README.md

 - Business recieved the orders of order value $10.06 Million but the net revenue is only $3.36 Million and Profit is $1.12 Million because almost 33.58% orders was successfully delivered

-- The business has strong customer retention 78.64% Customers Repeat rate still we are losing the our most of the revenue and profit of almost 50% in failed orders.
+- The business has strong customer retention 79% Customers Repeat rate still we are losing the our most of the revenue and profit of almost 50% in failed orders.

-- With almost 79% of customers being repeat customers, Key Takeaway: improving the value of existing customers and improve the shopping experience from web visiting, checkout to delivery could be more efficient than relying only on new customer acquisition. because business have already significant customer repeat rate
+- Conclusion: improving the value of existing customers and improve the shopping experience from web visiting, checkout to delivery could be more efficient than relying only on new customer acquisition. because business have already significant customer repeat rate

 ## 4. RFM analysis highlights